 Enroll in the Smart Traveler Enrollment Program (STEP):

-Whenever you travel outside the U.S., inform the U.S. Department of State as to where and when you will be traveling.
-In the event of an emergency, disaster, or acts of terrorism, it will make it easier for them to provide assistance or contact you.
+When traveling outside the United States, enroll in STEP with the U.S. Department of State.
+This will inform the State Department on the dates and location of your travels.
+In the event of an emergency, disaster, or acts of terrorism, they will be able to quickly provide assistance or contact you.
 You can enroll on the U.S. Department of State’s website.

 For more travel insight, check out my book,